Agent-Oriented Planning in Multi-Agent Systems: Preliminaries

-\paragraph{Design Principles} We further identify three critical principles that guide the design of our framework for effective and efficient agent-oriented planning in multi-agent systems: \begin{itemize} \item {\it Solvability}.
-Each sub-task $q_i\ \forall i \in [m]$ should be independently and completely resolvable by at least one single agent within the multi-agent system, ensuring that the response for each sub-task can be reliable.
+\paragraph{Design Principles} We further identify three critical principles that guide the design of \name for effective and efficient agent-oriented planning in multi-agent systems: \begin{itemize} \item {\it Solvability}.
+Each sub-task $q_i, \ \forall i \in [m]$ should be independently and completely resolvable by at least one single agent within the multi-agent system, ensuring that the response for each sub-task can be reliable.
 If a sub-task does not satisfy solvability, the meta-agent is expected to take some modifications or further decomposition. \item {\it Completeness}.
 The array of sub-tasks $\{q_1,...,q_m\}$ should include all necessary information from the original user query $Q$, which ensures that the aggregation of responses of these sub-tasks can effectively yield a comprehensive answer to the user query.
-If the decomposed sub-tasks fail to satisfy completeness, the decomposition process should be revisited by the meta-agent. \item {\it Non-Redundancy}.
-The array of sub-tasks $\{q_1,...,q_m\}$ should not include redundant elements, avoiding those task executions that are either irrelevant to resolving $Q$, or duplicated.
+While a sub-task might include only part of the necessary information, it is not allowable for any particular piece of critical information to be omitted from all sub-tasks. \item {\it Non-Redundancy}.
+The array of sub-tasks $\{q_1,...,q_m\}$ should not include redundant elements, avoiding those task executions that are either irrelevant to resolving $Q$ or duplicated.
 The principle of non-redundancy promotes that the sub-tasks form a minimal effective set necessary to address the user query, enhancing overall efficiency. \end{itemize}

 Several examples are provided on the right side in Figure~\ref{fig:examples} for a better understanding of these design principles.
-In Section~\ref{sec:method}, we provide more details of the mechanisms in the proposed framework that are designed to fulfill the aforementioned principles.
+Note that here we focus on the redundancy between sub-tasks that should be simplified, and believe that adding redundancy among agents is necessary for fault tolerance as discussed in Appendix~\ref{app: fault_tolerance_agent_availability}, especially considering unexpected changes in agent availability.

+While these principles may appear general in nature, we propose an explicit specification and systematic design that follows these principles in the domain of LLM-based multi-agent systems.
+We hope that these principles, along with the framework we have outlined in the next section, can serve as a good starting point and inspire further research in this field.